Linneper Hof: History and notable residents

 The house was subsequently inhabited by members of the Reifferscheid family; as Cologne canons, Heinrich I (d.
 1318), Heinrich II (d. after 1330), Heinrich I (d.
 1318) and Heinrich II (d. after 1330) are mentioned and Gerhard von Reifferscheid (d. after 1371).
-The former canon Ludwig von Reifferscheid (d.
-1402), who had renounced his canonry in 1374 and married, sold his court at the Domhof in Cologne to the canon Wilhelm in 1375. von Tumburg.
-Das Anwesen gelangte an Wilhelm von Sombreffe, who in 1397 handed it over to the canon Gottfried Lordship of Heinsberg, Graf von Loon und) Chiny.
-Gottfried of Chiny sold it on the following year in 1398 to the canon and sub-dean Johannes II of Linnep (d.
+Ownership of the Hof went to Wilhelm von Sombreffe, who in 1397 handed it over to the canon Gottfried Lordship of Heinsberg, Graf of Chiny.
+Gottfried of Chiny sold it in 1398 to the canon and sub-dean Johannes II of Linnep (d.
 1431), prior von St. Gereon.
-The Reifferscheider Hof was given the nickname Linneper Hof.
+The Reifferscheider Hof was then given the nickname Linneper Hof.

-The Reifferscheider Hof came into the possession of the Cologne canon Dietrich von Linnep (d.
-1461), the last male descendant (s of the lords of Linnep.
-Dietrich von Linnep was a son of Elisabeth von Sayn-Wittgenstein.
-After his death, the Reifferscheider or Linneper Hof aufm Domhofe came briefly into the possession of the cathedral provost Gottfried von Sayn-Wittgenstein as a hereditary monastery farm of the Cologne cathedral monastery (d.
+The Hof next came into the possession of the Cologne canon Dietrich von Linnep (d.
+1461), the last agnate male descendant of the lords of Linnep.
+After his death, the hof came briefly into the possession of the cathedral provost Gottfried von Sayn-Wittgenstein (d.
 1461).
 After his death, his brother, the vicar general Werner von Sayn-Wittgenstein (d.
 1472), provost of St. Gereon, wanted to sell the hereditary estate of Reifferscheid (domus hereditarie de Rifferscheit) on the cathedral courtyard in August 1462 to the Cologne canon and Aachen provost Johann von Neuenahr (d.
 1466), a son of the Cologne hereditary bailiff Gumprechts (II.)
 IV von Neuenahr (d.
 1484) and grandson of Mechthild of Reifferscheidt.
 Johann von Neuenahr, however, did not want to live in the enclosure and left the house to the competent heirs.
-The farm was handed over one month later by the executors to cathedral chaplain (later cathedral provost) Georg I of Sayn-Wittgenstein (d.
-1510).n.
-The latter presented him in 1477 to the Trier Archbishop John II of Baden (1434-1503, r.
+The Hof was handed over one month later by the executors to cathedral chaplain (later cathedral provost) Georg I of Sayn-Wittgenstein (d.
+1510).
+Georg I presented it in 1477 to the Trier Archbishop John II of Baden (1434–1503, r.
 1456), but "only for life".
 Archbishop Johann, who had just been appointed as Maximilians I of Austria's envoy had communicated the courtship of Mary of Burgundy in Ghent, was staying in Cologne at the same time as the Archduke, who was arriving for the betrothal, at the time the house was given to him and four days later on 23 July 1477 concluded a coinage agreement with Electoral Mainz, Electoral Palatinate and Jülich.